 Where are low blood sugar symptoms coming from?

 Low blood sugar symptoms don’t have to come from diabetes.
 They may simply show up due to less than optimally functioning digestive system or due to other causes such as: fatty liver, excess insulin, or food sensitivities.
 You will find more information on low blood sugar causes in this article, or the articles below:

-- Other causes you may not be considering
+- Other causes of hypoglycemia you may not be considering

 - Most overlooked hypoglycemia symptoms

 - Monthly symptoms of low blood sugar in women

 Just remember, low blood sugar symptoms may not indicate a disease and may have nothing to do with diabetes.
 In fact, a vast majority of “healthy” individuals the symptoms are usually transient and resolve by themselves.

 However, hypoglycemia symptoms in diabetics, is a very different condition.
 In diabetics the symptoms may vary from minor and self-limiting to severe and life-threatening.
 The earlier are typically induced by fasting or high carbohydrate meal.
 The latter are usually precipitated by excessive insulin dosing or medication that increase pancreatic insulin output.

 Hypoglycemic symptoms in diabetics may be accompanied by severely depressed glucose numbers and require immediate attention.

 Watch out for these common three low blood sugar symptoms triggers: